-World First provide comprehensive money exchange services to reduce risk for end users.
+World First provide comprehensive money exchange services to reduce the risk for end-users.
 That includes standard currency exchange, forward exchange transactions, and more.

 Although they are not as keenly priced as some other specialist currency exchange providers, this is offset by an extremely high level of service.
 We recommend them for individuals and businesses who are not exceptionally price-sensitive, but who want the reassurance of reliable currency transfers coupled with a personal account manager.